Cauterization/EchoBot/README.md

 Test project for Metalamp.
 Description of requirements aviable [here](https://coda.io/@metalamp/education/3-14) and [here](https://coda.io/@metalamp/education/5-16).

 ## Getting started
 All you need to run bot is write your tokens into configuration file (or just do nothing on this step if you want to work in console mode).
-After that just run the main.hs file.
+After that just run main.hs file with --conf ./configTemplate.dhall command line argument.

 ## Architecture
 Bot relies heavily on MTL-pattern.
 At current moment it can work in console mode and with vkontakte and telegram messangers.